-Homeless Veteran Johnny Bobbitt Jr. Will Receive All $400K From GoFundMe
+Homeless Veteran Johnny Bobbitt, Jr. Will Receive All $400,000 From GoFundMe

 GoFundMe will pay out the full $400,000 raised for homeless veteran Johnny Bobbitt, Jr., despite the spending of the funds by couple Mark D’Amico and Kate McClure.

-As previously reported in Inquisitr, D’Amico and McClure became online sensations after raising $400,000 via GoFundMe to help the homeless veteran.
+As previously reported in the Inquisitr, D’Amico and McClure became online sensations after raising $400,000 via GoFundMe to help the homeless veteran.
 The couple first encountered Bobbitt after the man gave his last $20 to McClure for gas when she was stranded on the side of the I-95 at night.
 The couple was moved by his generosity and launched a viral campaign to raise funds to help Bobbitt get off the streets.

-However, things took a strange turn when Bobbitt alleged that the couple did note give him the funds.
+However, things took a strange turn when Bobbitt alleged that the couple did not give him the funds.
 Instead, after a prolonged legal battle, Bobbitt’s attorney said the couple has spent the money on extravagant purchases and vacations for themselves, and that there is nothing left.
 This revelation came after a judge ordered the couple to surrender the remaining funds to Bobbitt, who alleges that he only received $75,000 worth of goods and services.

-Inquisitr also reported that on Thursday, police raided the couple’s home in New Jersey, and towed away a new BMW from their property.
+The Inquisitr also reported that on Thursday, police raided the couple’s home in New Jersey, and towed away a new BMW from their property.
 Bobbitt previously alleged that the couple had purchased the vehicle with the funds, in addition to paying for luxurious vacations and gambling trips.

 Investigators were seen taking away items in bags and towing a BMW coupe from the home of a couple accused of stealing $400,000 they raised for homeless veteran Johnny Bobbitt Jr. https://t.co/jagonVr3e1